Department of Agriculture

 - Dairy Revenue Protection

-Dairy-RP is approved for sale in all counties in all 50 states.
+Dairy-RP is available in all counties in all 50 states.

 - Pricing Options

 - The Class Pricing Option uses a combination of Class III and Class IV milk prices as a basis for determining coverage and indemnities.

 - The Component Pricing Option uses the component milk prices for butterfat, protein and other solids as a basis for determining coverage and indemnities.
 Under this option you may select the butterfat test percentage and protein test percentage to establish your insured milk price.

 - Coverage Levels and Premium Subsidies

 You may cover 80 percent to 95 percent of your expected quarterly revenue in five percent increments.